doubleirish/mybatis-spring-boot/captionsfull.md

 - MyBatis is a persistence framework that is built  on top of the Java JDBC API.

--  Mybatis reduces the complexity of  and accessing s database from a relational database .
+- The purpose of Mybatis is to reduce the complexity of storing and retrieving data from a relational database .
 - It hides away a lot of the low level complexity you would normally encounter when working with JDBC directly.

-It works by mapping SQL statements into your DAO methods

-we'll see an example of how this works in the next
+- MyBatis is similar to Hibernate/JPA in that they both help simplify the interaction with the database
+- But where JPA takes an Object Centric approach and generates  SQL behind the scenes , MyBatis instead works with SQL directly and relies on the features of the SQL language , specifically aliases to simplify mapping between DB tables and Java Beans.

 ### @Select Annotation
-Myabtis provides two annotations which you can use to turn a DAO interface into MyBatis provides a @Select annotation you can add to your DAO interface behind the scenes mybatis will build an implementation of your interface that register it as a spring bean you can then inject that bean in your code and when you call methods on it

  Mybatis cleverly utilizes the  built-in "alias" feature in SQL to help define the mapping between COLUMN_NAMES shown her in UPPERCASE and Java Bean properties shown in CamelCase